 CCL4 (A + B) and CCL3 (C + D) expression was assessed in SU-DHL4 cells by qRT-PCR after 150 min of treatment with rituximab (R), rituximab F(ab‘)2 fragments (R F(ab‘)2), or with trastuzumab (Tra) relative to untreated control samples (Ctrl).
 Where applicable (B + D), cells were treated with the SYK inhibitor R406 or with DMSO vehicle control (Ctrl) for 48 hours.
 Statistical significance was tested by unpaired parametric t-tests based on 3 biological replicates for each treatment condition.
 Mean with range is plotted.

-*<0.05, **<0.01, ***<0.001, ns = not significant
+*<0.05, **<0.01, ***<0.001, ns = not significant; as calculated by unpaired non-parametric t-tests.

 Figure 2: Kinase activity changes after rituximab or obinutuzumab treatment.